scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/Identification-of-the-class-responsibilty-information-from-the-Pharo-class-comment/index.md

 #Example
 A class named "MouseClickState" describe its responsibility with a sentence: "I manage the distinction between clicks, double clicks, and drag operations."

 In Pharo class-comments, a sentence is composed as we express in English using SVO.
-In most of the cases, a class is referred like first person entity âIâ and then all the information present in the comment is referred in a similar way.
+In most of the cases, a class is referred like first person entity “I” and then all the information present in the comment is referred in a similar way.
 There are lots of information available in class comments like what responsibilities a class have, what a class knows, whom it collaborates with, and code snippet as an example to tell the implementation details.

 #Aim
 Our aim is to perform a pilot study to identify the patterns for the responsibility of a class from the comment and extract it.
 This is helpful in particular to highlight the important information from the comment and find inconsistent information in the comment.